To be honest, there were a couple years that we didn't pursue workplace awards too heavily.

 - Promote It

 Don't be shy!
-Put the award logos on your website, send out a press release, update your company descriptions on job posting sites, even add the logo to your employee email signatures.
+Put the award logos on your website, send out a press release, and update your company descriptions on job posting sites.
 We suggest working it into your customer-facing materials, as well.

 There will be some notoriety earned organically, but to truly maximize the effect you'll have to get proactive about talking about the workplace you've built.